Shopify/polaris/src/components/Spinner/README.md

 ## Related components

+* To improve user experience and reduce the appearance of long loading times, use the [Progress bar](/components/feedback-indicators/progress-bar) component.
-To better represent loading content, use [Skeleton page](/components/feedback-indicators/skeleton-page) along with [Skeleton body text](/components/feedback-indicators/skeleton-body-text) and [Skeleton display text](/components/feedback-indicators/skeleton-display-text) components.
+* To better represent loading content, use [Skeleton page](/components/feedback-indicators/skeleton-page) along with [Skeleton body text](/components/feedback-indicators/skeleton-body-text) and [Skeleton display text](/components/feedback-indicators/skeleton-display-text) components.